PiwikPRO/next-piwik-pro/README.md

 #### Custom Dimensions

-Collection of methods to manage custom dimentsions through the Piwik PRO API.
+Collection of methods to manage custom dimensions through the Piwik PRO API.

 ###### Methods